AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 - Scroll down to ``Event notifications.``

-:star2: You will configure an event to trigger when an object is created in the S3 bucket.
+:star2: We will configure an event to trigger when an object is created in the S3 bucket.

 - Click ``Create event notification`` then configure these settings: